nesg-ugr/msnm-sensor/README.md

 #### Requirements

-MSNSensor runs with python 2.7 Also, the following dependencies has to be installed.
+MSNSensor runs with python 2.7 and has been successfully tested on Ubuntu from 16.04 version and above.
+Also, the following dependencies has to be installed.

   * numpy >= 1.14
   * scipy >=1.0